 Now in use on farms and private properties throughout the United States, oil palm plantations in Malaysia, rice fields in S.E.
 Asia, and hay and vegetable farms in Israel, barn owls lend themselves to effective rodent control through a number of unique adaptations:

 Barn owls are cavity nesters, so can easily be attracted to nest boxes.

 Barn owls live comfortably around human activity such as busy farmyards and agricultural fields

 Barn owls are not territorial, allowing farmers to establish dense colonies.

 Barn owls raise large numbers of young for a raptor—up to 13 young have been recorded in one nest, although 4 to 7 is more common

-- Barn owl nest boxes are very economical when compared to the costs of poisons and other methods.
+Utilizing barn owls for rodent control is very economical when compared to the costs of poisons and other methods.